 Humanitarian Pooled Funds

 OCHA-managed pooled funds are effective ways to support humanitarian action.
 They allow Governments and private donors to pool their contributions into common, unearmarked funds to deliver life-saving assistance to people who need it most.
-There are two types of pooled funds: the Central Emergency Response Fund (CERF), which can cover emergencies anywhere in the world, and Country-Based Pooled Funds (CBPFs), which cover crises in specific countries.
+There are two types of pooled funds: the Central Emergency Response Fund (CERF), which can cover emergencies anywhere in the world, and Country-Based Pooled Funds (CBPF), which cover crises in specific countries.

 OCHA-managed pooled-fund allocations represent a relatively small portion of global humanitarian funding, but they are critical to the delivery of life-saving assistance.
 They strengthen the collective humanitarian response, empower leadership and improve coordination.